 You can also opt for a private guided tour of the Altstadt.
 Or a tour which includes a visit to the Semper Opera House.

 2. Discover cool vibes and street art in Neustadt

-Most visitors to Dresden end up just seeing the Alstadt and its historical treasures but I highly recommend venturing across the Elbe River to Neustadt (the New Town).
+Most visitors to Dresden end up just seeing the Alstadt and its historical treasures but I highly recommend venturing across the Elbe River to Neustadt (New Town).
 Directly across the river, you’ll find the Golden Horseman (an 18th century monument), a string of pompous-looking government buildings and museums such as the Japanese Palace but venture further and you’ll discover a vibrant district with cafés, restaurants, bars, art galleries and quirky shops.

 You’ll also find fantastic street art around almost every corner!
 One area to head to is the Kunsthofpassage and the neighbourhoods on either side of the Louisenstrasse.
 You can also opt to join a street art tour, probably one of the coolest things to do in Dresden.

 While you’re on this side of the river, drop by probably one of the most beautiful dairy shops I’ve ever seen: the Dresdner Molkerei Gebrüder Pfund (Bautznerstrasse 79).

 3. Enjoy a meal and a pint at a vault restaurant